-Through our diversification efforts and FinViewTM, we have built a portfolio that we believe positions us to withstand economic shifts.
+Through our diversification efforts, we have built a portfolio that we believe positions us to withstand economic shifts.
 For example, we focus on industries and loan types that have historically lower loss rates such as professional, scientific and technical services (including law firms), non-store retailers (e-commerce), and ambulatory healthcare services.
-We believe that these efforts helped minimize our exposure to industries severely impacted by the Covid-19 pandemic.